 What are the 4 stages of rheumatoid arthritis?

-Some research indicate that rheumatoid arthritis undergoes four stages of progression.
-It can take many years to reach the final stage, and everyone experiences different symptoms and speed of the progression.
+Research finds that rheumatoid arthritis undergoes four stages of progression.
 A group of Australian researchers highlighted the stages as:

-Triggering stage: stage 1 of RA is where your immune cells attack your joints’ connective tissues, triggered by genetic and environmental factors.
+Triggering stage: Stage 1 is where your immune cells attack your joints’ connective tissues, triggered by genetic and environmental factors.
 Your bone tissues aren’t affected yet.

-Early symptoms include joint stiffness, particularly in the morning, and mild swelling of your joints.
-This stage is often too early for clinicians to determine whether you actually have RA or something else; thus, this is called “unclassified arthritis.”
-This term may be carried over to the next stage.
+Early symptoms include joint stiffness—particularly in the morning—and mild swelling of your joints.
+This stage is often too early for clinicians to determine whether you actually have arthritis or something else; thus, this is called “unclassified arthritis.”
+This term may also be used at the next stage.

-At this stage, the swelling, rheumatoid nodules, and other symptoms will likely come and go for several years before RA becomes onset in your joints.
+At this stage, the swelling, rheumatoid nodules, and other symptoms will likely come and go for several years before rheumatoid arthritis sets in your joints.
 Cartilages and other connective tissues are gradually degraded.

-Targeting stage: The symptoms at stage 3 are now more visible in the hands, fingers, and other joints.
+Targeting stage: The symptoms at stage 3 are more visible in your hands, fingers, and other joints.
 Symptoms of the finger and foot joints are often bent and crooked with limited movement.
-Sometimes the nerves in the joints are pinches, which may cause pain.
+Sometimes the nerves in the joints pinches, which may cause pain.

 The bursae and tendon sheaths are degrading to the point where the joints will be bone-on-bone contact.

-On a cellular level, research has shown that there is a huge amount of immune cells (macrophages) in synovial membranes, and an imbalance of two different types of such cells — pro-inflammatory vs. anti-inflammatory — are significantly higher among RA patients than non-RA people.
+On a cellular level, research has shown that there’s a huge amount of immune cells (macrophages) in synovial membranes, and an imbalance of two different types of such cells — pro-inflammatory vs. anti-inflammatory — are significantly higher among patients with rheumatoid arthritis than those without.

-Among RA patients, the ratio of anti-inflammatory macrophages are lower than pro-inflammatory ones.
+Among arthritic patients, the ratio of anti-inflammatory macrophages are lower than pro-inflammatory ones.
 This imbalance causes the rate of bone degradation to be much higher than the rate of bone formation.

 Fulminant stage: The final stage is where you can no longer move your joints much or at all.
 As the term “fulminant” implies, the joints have fused together and rheumatoid arthritis is at full onset.
-There is heavy damage to the cartilage and bone.
+There’s heavy damage to the cartilage and bone.

-Also at this stage, there is an increased risk of getting cardiovascular disease due to systemic inflammation.
+Also at this stage, there’s an increased risk of getting cardiovascular disease due to systemic inflammation.

 Other complications include increased risks of :